-An ancestors headstone holds the promise of uncovering clues that might take us back further.
-Inscriptions on headstones can help us fill in gaps in our family histories – a date, a maiden name, it's all genealogy gold.
+An ancestor's headstone holds the promise of uncovering clues that might take us back further.
+Headstone inscriptions can help us fill in gaps in our family histories – a date, a maiden name, it's all genealogy gold.

 - Civil Registration of Deaths only began in 1864 in Ireland, so graveyard research can be a very important source for getting back further in your family tree.

 With so many headstones and records being digitized and shared online, it is now easier than ever to discover burial records and/or headstone transcripts to those connected to your ancestors.
 There's no need to wait until we can travel again to begin your research.
 LEARN How to Research Irish Burial & Death Records

 Remember, long before you get around to polishing up those wellies for tramping around an Irish graveyard, our local volunteers are here to help.
 GO TO Message Board

 FACT#1 Ancestral burial grounds are the holy grail

 For the Irish family historian, the ability to identify the ancestral burial ground (with or without grave markers) is a huge achievement.

 - For the Catholic Irish in particular, the rituals of death were far more important than lasting monuments (the wake, the graveside oration) and above all else – to be buried among one's kin.

 Even when people migrated to a new parish, it was traditional to return "home" for burial.